faizyy01/Invitarr/README.md

 -plexrm <email>
 This command is used to remove an email from plex
 -db ls
-This command is used list Invitarrs database
+This command is used to list Invitarrs database
 -db add <email> <@user>
-This command is used add exsisting users email and discord id to the DB.
+This command is used to add exsisting users email and discord id to the DB.
 -db rm <position>
-This command is used remove a record from the Db.
+This command is used to remove a record from the Db.
 Use -db ls to determine record position. ex: -db rm 1
 ```

 # Installation & Configuration